marek-bm/RestAPI/README.md

 # RestAPI

 This mini service was created realizing REST concept.
-Endpoints expose the data in JSON/HAL format. <br> It performs CRUD operations on the Item entity.<br>
+Endpoints expose the data in JSON/HAL format. <br> It supports following HTTP requests on the Item entity.<br>
 http://localhost:8080/api/items/

 <table>